 - 1. A: first flip of a fair coin; B: second flip of the same fair coin - 2.
-A: mention or not of the word "happy"B: mention or not of the word "birthday"
+A: sentence mentions (or not) the word "happy"B: sentence mentions (or not) the word "birthday"

 Independence

 Two Events: A and B

 Does knowing something about A tell us whether B happens (and vice versa)?